Post-MSW PPSC Credential Program

-- CEL tuition fees will be $395 per unit.
+- CEL tuition fees will be $395 per unit (subject to change).
 If you take both classes, the tuition costs would be $2,370.
 You can contact CEL directly regarding financial aid.
 (Typically, students must be enrolled in at least 4 unit hours to qualify for financial aid.)

 What other costs are associated with the program?